rpcpool/neonevm-proxy-ansible/README.md

 # Author Information

-This role was originally developed by [rpcpool](https://rpcpool.com).
+This role was originally developed by [Triton One](https://triton.one).
 Patches, suggestions and improvements are always welcome.